 - Guided tours

-- Tours are given from September to May in Finnish and English and in the summertime, from June to August, in Finnish, English, Swedish and Russian.
+- Tours are given from September to May in Finnish and English and in the summertime, from June to August, in Finnish, English, German and Russian.

 - 30 km to city